sebastialonso/graveyard/README.md

 ## Mappings

-There's two wayw to supply mappings to Graveyard.
-Passing an object that follow the Graveyard type system (recommended) or passing a module.
+There's two ways to supply mappings to Graveyard.
+Passing an object that follows the Graveyard type system (recommended) or passing a module.

 For the first way, pass a `mappings` key to the configuration with the mappings map as the value.